ddooooo/OpenGL_Practice/README.md

 #### 3_1_Model:

-Build a project to load obj file by using Assimp Library, which is exported from blender.
+Build a project to load obj file by using Assimp Library, and a model obj file is exported from blender.

 A character is 'Link' (reference: https://www.youtube.com/c/TheObservatoryShow)